sourcebots/labs/electronics/sections/metal_strip.md

 *Figure 1: Pull-up configuration for the sensor circuit*

 In the above figure, the green lines represent metal contacts and the grey box is a metal object.
-The circuit essentialy functions like a switch, when both contacts hit a metal object, the circuit completes and the Arduino will read a **LOW** value on the pin.
+This can be used to detect if your robot is touching something metal.
+If you are not touching something, then the two contacts form an open circuit.
+When a metal object is touched by the two contacts, this forms a circuit and allows current to flow across the contacts and object.

 When the contacts are not on a metal object the Arduino pin is pulled **HIGH** by **R1**.